Brett Harris

-Brett Steven Harris (born June 24, 1998) is an American professional baseball third baseman for the Athletics of Major League Baseball (MLB).
+Brett Steven Harris (born June 24, 1998) is an American professional baseball third baseman for the San Francisco Giants of Major League Baseball (MLB).
+He has previously played in MLB for the Oakland Athletics / Athletics and Boston Red Sox.
 He made his MLB debut in 2024.

 Amateur career

 Harris attended John Hersey High School in Arlington Heights, Illinois, where played baseball and graduated from in 2016.
 He enrolled at the University of Houston to play college baseball for the Houston Cougars, but did not appear in a game, and transferred to Central Arizona College for the 2018 season.
 He then transferred to Gonzaga University, where he played three years of college baseball for the Gonzaga Bulldogs, batting .355 with six home runs during his senior season in 2021.
 He was also named the West Coast Conference Defensive Player of the Year.

 In 2020, Harris played summer league baseball with the K-Town Bobbers of the Northwoods League.